fleetdm/fleet/pkg/file/scripts/README.md

 #### Variables

-The scrips in this folder accept variables like `$VAR_NAME` that will be replaced/populated by `fleetd` when they run.
+The scripts in this folder accept variables like `$VAR_NAME` that will be replaced/populated by `fleetd` when they run.

 Supported variables are: